Pilgrim Nuclear Power Station: History

 Built at a cost of $231 million in 1972 by Boston Edison, the plant was sold in 1999 to the Louisiana-based Entergy Corporation, part of a complex deal that was the result of deregulation of the electrical utility industry.

 On April 11, 1986, a recurring equipment problem forced an emergency shutdown of the plant.
 The US Nuclear Regulatory Commission (NRC) called it ″one of the worst-run″ nuclear plants in the country.

 Pilgrim kept its spent nuclear fuel in an on-site storage pool, waiting for federal direction on the correct disposal process.
 The Yucca Mountain site in Nevada was being considered for this purpose until its deselection in 2009.

 Pilgrim's original license to operate would have expired in 2012.
 In 2006, Entergy filed an application for an extended operating license (until 2032) with the NRC.
 In May 2012, the NRC approved the 20-year extension, with chairman Gregory Jaczko the lone dissenting vote.

 Opposition to Pilgrim's license extension came mainly from Pilgrim Watch, a local group which filed numerous legal and procedural challenges.
 The state attorney general also raised questions about, among other issues, the dangers posed by the onsite storage of spent nuclear fuel.

 In April 2013, the station increased its security following the Boston Marathon bombing.

 In July 2013, the plant had to reduce output during a heat wave despite very high electricity demand, because the temperature of water drawn from Cape Cod Bay exceeded 75 °F, the limit set by the NRC.

 On August 22, 2013, with the plant online at 98% power, two of the plant's main feedwater pumps tripped, causing a drop of the reactor water level.
-Operators inserted a manual SCRAM to shutdown the reactor prior to the third feedwater pump subsequently tripping.
+Operators inserted a manual SCRAM to shut down the reactor prior to the third feedwater pump subsequently tripping.
 The loss of feedwater and sudden trip from the high power level caused the reactor water level to drop below -46 inches.
 After passing this point, the emergency core cooling system automatically activated.
 Operators using the RCIC and HPCI systems promptly restored the reactor water level to normal.
 Ironically, it was found that the pumps tripped due to a design flaw in a recent SCRAM reduction program intended to make the pumps less likely to trip.
 Quick action by the operators prevented a more serious low-water incident.
 It was the first time in the station's history that reactor water level reached a low-low condition and activated emergency core cooling systems.

 On January 27, 2015, the plant underwent a storm-induced unplanned shutdown.

 The plant was shut down May 31, 2019 and began the process of decommissioning.

 In August 2019, Entergy sold the station to Holtec International's subsidiary, Holtec Decommissioning International.
 Since then, Holtec Decommissioning International has been operating the plant, decommissioning it.
 Holtec and Entergy believe that Holtec can complete the decommissioning and site release for alternate uses decades sooner than previously anticipated.